rcastill/SimplEngine/README.md

 - Fix resource disposal bug
 - Remove object capabilities

-    *Both items above may imply to partially redesign and improve de resource system*
+    *Both items above may imply to partially redesign and improve the resource system*

 - **Network**
 - Document (may be doxygen?)